orue/ubuntu-server-configuration/ubuntu-vps-installation-guide.md

 ### Acknowledgments

-This guide is inspired by the practical insights from Michael Kennedy's excellent book [**Python in Production**](https://talkpython.fm/books/python-in-production).
+This guide is inspired by the practical insights from Michael Kennedy's excellent book [**Talk Python in Production**](https://talkpython.fm/books/python-in-production).
 His real-world experience running TalkPython and the philosophy that **big, complex cloud infrastructure isn't necessary for every project** has been invaluable.
 You don't need Kubernetes clusters and complex managed services to build reliable, production-ready applications—a well-configured Ubuntu VPS can be powerful, cost-effective, and much simpler to manage.
 Thank you, Michael, for sharing these insights with the developer community!

 ## Why Choose Ubuntu for Your Cloud VPS?